antoniomika/sish/README.md

         Whether or not to redirect the root domain (default true) -sish.redirectrootlocation string
-        Where to redirect the root domain to (default "https://github.com/antoniomika/sish") -sish.subdomainlen int
+        Where to redirect the root domain to (default "https://github.com/antoniomika/sish") -sish.serviceconsoleenabled
+        Whether or not to enable the admin console for each service and send the info to users -sish.serviceconsoletoken string
+        The token to use for service access.
+Auto generated if empty.
+  -sish.subdomainlen int
         The length of the random subdomain to generate (default 3) -sish.tcpalias